 Some of the most used blocks include social media blocks, audio blocks, as well as image blocks.

-With block patterns, you also get the added functionality of creating a pattern or layout of blocks.
+With block patterns, you get the added functionality of creating a pattern or layout of blocks.
 That’s not the best part yet.

 You can then go ahead and save these blocks, reuse them at a future time, and even share them on other websites.

-Above that, you can also reuse your block patterns across the page and global parts of your website, such as on headers and footers.
+Additionally, you can also reuse your block patterns across the page and global parts of your website, such as on headers and footers.

-4. Templates and Block Templates
+4. Block Templates

 One change that comes with FSE and block templates is that you will no longer write templates using PHP.